zalando/postgres-operator/docs/user.md

 parameter where you can reference multiple existing secrets.
 Prior to `v1.6.0` the operator could only reference one secret with the `infrastructure_roles_secret_name` option.
-However, this secret could contain multiple roles using the same set of keys with incremented indexes.
+However, this secret could contain multiple roles using the same set of keys plus incrementing index.

 ```yaml
 apiVersion: v1